A Stock You Should Be Looking At: VistaGen Therapeutics Inc. (NASDAQ:VTGN) - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 2 different market analysts.
+The company has 2 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $-0.07 for the current quarter, with a high estimate of $-0.06 and a low estimate of $-0.08, while EPS last year was $-0.04.
 The consensus estimate for the next quarter is $-0.07, with high estimates of $-0.06 and low estimates of $-0.08.

 Analysts are recommending an EPS of between $-0.25 and $-0.36 for the fiscal current year, implying an average EPS of $-0.3.
 EPS for the following year is $-0.32, with 4 analysts recommending between $-0.18 and $-0.54.